About me

 Unity Shader Tutorial

-I created a tutorial on the topic of shaders within Unity as a project to learn more about the subject and share that knowledge with others.
-I created a tutorial in C#, designed to teach the basics of the shader language and enable learners to create their own shaders.
-The tutorial has been quite successful, with over 22,000 views and a 95.25% like-to-dislike ratio, as an indicator of its success.
-The tutorial comes with a final project containing all the shaders and a link to download it, to help with learning.
-Additionally, for those who prefer to learn through reading, I created a transcript of the tutorial which is available for viewing.
+I created a tutorial on shaders in Unity as a project to deepen my understanding and share that knowledge with others.
+The tutorial, written in C#, teaches the basics of shader programming and enables learners to create their own shaders.
+It has been well received, with over 22,000 views and a 95.25% like-to-dislike ratio.
+The tutorial includes a final project containing all shaders and a downloadable link to support learning.
+For those who prefer reading, a transcript of the tutorial is also available.

 Koopa's Revenge